 Financed emissions are the greenhouse gas emissions produced by a bank’s clients as a result of the bank’s lending, investment or other support.
 Adopting and following emissions reduction plans will keep banks from taking undue risks to squeeze a few last quarters of profits out of high emissions assets that will become prematurely worthless as the world transitions to a low carbon future.

 Milestones: To avoid a fire sale from banks trying to meet their financed emissions reduction obligations at the last minute, the plans would need to include certain intermediate milestones, including:

-- No financing of new or expanded fossil fuel projects after 2022
+- No financing of new or expanded fossil fuel projects within sixty days of enactment

 - No financing for thermal coal projects or companies after 2024

 - No financing of any fossil fuel projects after 2030

 - A 50% reduction in the bank’s financed emissions by 2030